alhazmy13/aws-serverless-skeleton/README.md

 ## Structure

-In this skeleton, you will find that we separate the lambda function handler from the business logic itself, for two many reasons.
+In this skeleton, you will find that we separate the lambda function handler from the business logic itself, for too many reasons.
-So, We have two folders you can play with it.

 ### Lambda Function